tabnine/proc-lock/README.md

 ⚠️This crate is in its early stages, breaking changes are expected in upcoming releases.

 ### Changelist
+- 0.2.1 - Add a notice about renaming the crate
 - 0.2.0 - [breaking changes] Stop supporting non-blocking macro api